hpssjellis/my-examples-of-edge-impulse/aug2022-keras/README.md

 The bash file I used is ```edge-to-tfjs.sh``` and the output folder is ```tfjs-layers``` which has the SHARD file and the JSON file

+note: I actually used the tensorflowjs_wizard to make the layers files

 A html link to that folder is

 https://hpssjellis.github.io/my-examples-of-edge-impulse/aug2022-keras/tfjs-layers/model.json